Allegheny-Computer-Science-102-F2018/cs102f2018-lab05-starter-alden/writing/ideas.md

 ### Idea 5
 1) Explain your idea for a class project.

-**An interesting idea for a class project could be simulating the process of hacking a computer.**
+**An interesting idea for a class project could be simulating the process of hacking an email using cryptography methods and Caeser-Ciphers.**

 2) How is the idea connected to computer science?

-**This idea is connected to computer science by touching on concepts like cryptography and stresses the importance of data security.**
+**This idea is connected to computer science by touching on concepts like cryptography and stresses the importance of data security.
+Nowadays everything is becoming digitized so being susceptible to hacks is becoming more common.**

 3) What is the article's reference to support this idea?
 Note: Articles are no older than five years